The Input Panel

 - anions (right): chloride, sulfate, nitrate, phosphate

-The blue listbox on the right side of each element selects the concentration unit: g/L, mg/L, µg/L, mol/L, mmol/L or µmol/L.
+The light gray drop-down list on the right side of each element selects the concentration unit: g/L, mg/L, µg/L, mol/L, mmol/L or µmol/L.

 DIC – Dissolved Inorganic Carbon.
 DIC plays a key role in hydrochemistry and natural waters at all.
 It is a (non-trivial) topic of its own and will be discussed here.